 - Inform new subscribers about her product

-- And build up to her product’s sales pitch
+- And build her product’s sales pitch

 She opens with a welcome email, where she offers a free trial to get people excited about the product.
 After that, she gives free information based on the interests of the target group.